 One can draw an analogy between other input devices and these typing styles.
 Use of a mouse or a touch screen is similar to hunt and peck: the player sees an object on the screen, moves the cursor to the object, and activates it.
 This model is ideal for interacting with items in a collection, such as tapping icons to start applications, tapping titles of e-mail messages to open them, tapping links in a web browser to open linked pages, tapping an editable text area to set the insertion point, drawing a box around an area of a picture to apply an effect, and so forth.
 It's also good for entering positions, such as adding lines or brush strokes to a picture.
 But it's far from ideal for entering large amounts of text or for giving commands without looking away.
 Use of arrow keys or a gamepad is far more similar to touch typing, as the player feels for where the buttons are using his thumbs while watching the action on the screen.

 The large touch screens on phones and tablets aren't very useful for touch typing because they are completely flat, with no edges on the on-screen controls to provide tactile feedback to the thumbs.
 For example, it's difficult to dial a number on an iPhone without looking.
 Traditionally, people who send a lot of text messages have tended to choose devices with a smaller screen and a miniature physical keyboard, such as BlackBerry products, or a keyboard that slides out, such as the original Motorola Droid.
+But these devices have fallen out of style as of 2014, and typing on completely flat on-screen keys that are much narrower than a finger isn't so easy.
 Devices that rely on an on-screen keyboard have had to incorporate sophisticated spell-checking software to overcome the limitations of rapid hunt and peck.
+Some have tried external clip-on Bluetooth keyboards, but Bluetooth runs down a phone's battery faster.

 Platformers, shoot-em-ups, and fighting games, on the other hand, are traditionally played with touch typing.
 A gamepad or joystick controls the motion of a character relative to its current position, and trigger buttons are bound to jumping or use of various tools.
 The controllers for Konami's dancing games have several pressure-sensitive areas corresponding to directions on the screen, and in all but the cheapest soft pads, these areas are raised or recessed to let the player feel the sensors' positions with the feet.